TurakhiaLab/metaWEPP/README.md

 k2 add-to-library --db test_kraken_DB --file metagenomic_references/*
 kraken2-build --build --db test_kraken_DB
 ```
-⚠️ Note that you must add the reference genome (in this example, the SARS COV 2 reference genome file) into the custom database for the pipeline to work.
+⚠️ Note that you must add the reference genome (in this example, the SARS-COV-2 reference genome file) into the custom database for the pipeline to work.
 This is done for us in the third line of Step 3.

 **Step 4:**  Run the pipeline.